Halyul/aklive2d/README.md

 <sup>2</sup>: `gamedata/excel/display_meta_table.json->homeBackgroundData`<sup>3</sup> and `gamedata/excel/audio_data.json`<sup>3</sup> is required to locate the music.

-<sup>3</sup>: Data is encryped, decryped version can be obtained from [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData)
+<sup>3</sup>: Data is encryped, decryped version can be obtained from [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData) for the Chinese version and [Kengxxiao/ArknightsGameData_YoStar](https://github.com/Kengxxiao/ArknightsGameData_YoStar) for other regions.